Command Line Interface (CLI)¶

 Batch analysis mode¶

-Run an analysis pipeline on an loaded AFM stack and export the results.
+Run an analysis pipeline on a loaded AFM stack and export the results.

 playnano analyze /path/to/processed_sample.h5 \